Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Example 1: susceptible-infectious-removed model

 We consider a Bayesian parameter estimation problem for a compartmental susceptible-infectious-removed model, a simplified version of the model considered in \cite{DGKP-SEIR-2021}.
 Given a spatially dependent demographic model consisting of $K\in\mathbb{N}$ compartments, we denote the numbers of susceptible, infectious and removed individuals in the $k$th compartment at a given time $t$ by $S_k(t)$, $I_k(t)$ and $R_k(t)$, respectively.
 The interaction among the individuals within and across the different compartments is modelled by the following system of differential equations

 where $\mathcal{J}_k$ is the index set containing all neighbours of the $k$th compartment.
 See Fig.~\ref{fig:austria} for an example of the demographic connectivity graph of the states in Austria.
 The system of differential equations is parameterized by $\theta_k\in \mathbb{R}$ and $\nu_k \in \mathbb{R}$, representing the infection and recovery rate in the $k$th compartment, respectively.
-Our first aim is to estimate the unknown rate parameters $x = (\theta_1,\nu_1, \ldots , \theta_K,\nu_K) \in \R^{2K}$ from noisy observations of $I_k(t)$ at discrete times.
-Then, we also aim to estimate the {\it a posteriori} risk, which is the probability of the number of infected individuals exceeding a chosen threshold.
+We aim to estimate the unknown parameters $x = (\theta_1,\nu_1, \ldots , \theta_K,\nu_K) \in \R^{2K}$ from noisy observations of $I_k(t)$ at discrete times.
+We also aim to estimate the {\it a posteriori} risk, which is the probability of the number of infected individuals exceeding a chosen threshold.